 Currently, there are over 600,000 TLOS accounts holding Telos on the blockchain, with this number increasing every day.

-All TLOS in existence were generated at genesis in 2018, and the maximum supply of TLOS is a mere 355 million.
+All TLOS in existence were generated at genesis in 2018, and the total supply of TLOS is a mere 355 million.

 This means there are far less tokens available (supply) when compared to other blockchains such as EOS (which has an unlimited supply), ADA (which has a max supply of 45 billion), and TRON (with a max supply of over 100 billion).
 The current rate of inflation is 0%, which could rise to 1% in the future to account for payments to node validators (block producers).